Scientology status by country: Poland

+organized various seminars in Poland and was selling Hubbard's books.

 Portugal

 The Portuguese Government officially recognized Scientology as a religion in November 2007.

 Romania

 The Romanian Scientology Church has only 70 members.
 According to the Law no. 489/2006 Scientology is not included among the 18 officially recognized religions by the State.

 Russia

 The Church has been subjected to considerable pressure from the state in Russia.
+By 1999, Russia had outlawed the Purification Rundown as a threat to public health, and armed tax police raided several Moscow centers.

-In April 2007, the European Court of Human Rights ruled against Russia for repeatedly refusing to consider the Moscow Church of Scientology's application for the status of a legally valid religious association.
+In April 2007 (Church of Scientology Moscow versus Russia) the European Court of Human Rights ruled that Russia's denial to register the Church of Scientology as a religious community was a violation of Article 11 of the European Convention on Human Rights (freedom of assembly and association) read in the light of Article 9 (freedom of thought, conscience and religion)".
 The court found that the reasons given to deny re-registration of the church by the justice department and endorsed by the Moscow courts had no legal basis.

 In July 2007, the St. Petersburg City Court ordered that the city's Scientology center be closed for violating its charter by engaging in unlicensed health care services.
-A court in Samara came to a similar decision in November 2008, closing down the activities of the local center for practicing without a license.
+In November 2008, a court in Samara came to a similar decision, closing down the activities of the local center for practicing without a license.

 In September 2009, the European Court of Human Rights issued a binding ruling in favor of two Scientology branches in Surgut and Nizhnekamsk, which had been denied registration as "religious organizations".
 The two organizations were awarded €20,000 in costs and damages.
 The ruling, which cannot be appealed against, said that Russia could not ban the Church of Scientology simply because it did not have a long history in the country.

-In 2010 some of the works of L. Ron Hubbard were included into the Federal List of banned extremist materials, and removed on 3 May 2011.
+In 2010, some of the works of L. Ron Hubbard were included into Russia's Federal List of banned extremist materials, and removed on 3 May 2011.
 Another such attempt was made by prosecutor in mid-2011 and was unsuccessful.

+In 2011, some Scientology materials were ruled "extremist".
+In 2015, the Moscow branch was forced disbanded.
+In 2016 and 2019, police raided the Moscow and St. Petersburg branches and made several arrests.
+In 2021, Russia labelled World Institute of Scientology Enterprises and Church of Spiritual Technology "undesirable organizations" after finding that they "pose a threat to the security of the Russian Federation."